Created on

 Lab Setup:

-From the client machine, ensure it is able to resolve the domains and the portal domain:
+From the client machine, ensure it can resolve the domains and the portal domain:

-It is possible to use LDAP user or RADIUS user or local user with FortiToken:
+It is possible to use an LDAP user, or RADIUS user, or a local user with FortiToken:

-Enable 2FA with Token or use Local User Group with 2FA as per lab test below:
+Enable 2FA with Token or use Local User Group with 2FA as per the lab test below:

 Configure ZTNA Authentication Scheme.